smartlz/fdfs-client-py3/README.md

 ### 3. Author

-the author is smarli，if you has some quesion，you can contact us by email to smartli_it@163.com。
+the author is smarli，if you has some question，you can contact us by email to smartli_it@163.com。